-A word of caution can also be added here as to the rhetoric of cultural diversity policy.
-For instance, in the process of reviewing the TVWF, particularly hotly debated were the rules on advertising and product placement.
-The Commission argued that by providing a clear framework for product placement new revenues for the European audiovisual industry would be secured.
-This would increase its competitiveness, especially vis-à-vis the US media industry, where product placement accounts for 1.7% of total advertising revenues of free-to-air broadcasters and grew by an average of 21% per year between 1999 and 2004.37 More oddly, the Commission also believed that the new rules on product placement will "help to boost our creative economy and thus reinforce cultural diversity".38 Indeed, both the more relaxed rules on advertising and the introduction of product placement were seen as "further instruments safeguarding cultural diversity".39 Although it is understandable that additional financial for broadcasters can have a positive influence on their content offerings, the causal link between more advertising and cultural diversity is at best weak, if not inconsistent.
-Paying mere lip service to the objective of protecting and promoting cultural diversity is of no value, and as some authors point out, "[q]uite
+product placement, new revenues for the European audiovisual industry would be secured.
+This would increase its competitiveness, especially vis-àvis the US media industry, where product placement accounts for 1.7% of total advertising revenues of free-to-air broadcasters and grew by an average of 21% per year between 1999 and 2004.47 More oddly, the Commission also believed that the new rules on product placement will "help to boost our creative economy and thus reinforce cultural diversity".48 Indeed, both the more relaxed rules on advertising and the introduction of product placement were seen as "further instruments safeguarding cultural diversity".49 Although it is understandable that additional financial resources for broadcasters can have a positive influence on their content offerings, the causal link between more advertising and safeguarding cultural diversity is at best weak, if not completely inconsistent.
+Paying mere lip service to the objective of protecting and promoting cultural diversity is of no value, and as some authors point out, "[q]uite paradoxically, it seems that the largest threat to cultural diversity concerns currently emanates from the vagueness and ambiguity surrounding many of the relevant EU provisions". $^{\rm 50}$